Deconstructing Alex Hormozi's $100M Schedule: The 4/4/4 Method Explained

 The 4/4/4 method isn't magic.
 It's a forcing function.

 Most productivity advice tells you to "work smarter" or "prioritize better."
-But you can't prioritize what you're not measuring.
+As Hormozi explains in $100M Leads, you can't prioritize what you're not measuring.
 You can't change patterns you're not aware of.

 By requiring equal investment across all three domains, Hormozi's approach surfaces the imbalances that were always there—the ones you were ignoring because Building felt safe, or Delivering felt urgent, or Promoting felt uncomfortable.